astev423/GratisSocial/README.md

 ## IMPORTANT NOTES

--Try to to use SSR when possible, especially for fetching info.
+-Try to use SSR when possible, especially for fetching info.
 Much easier than doing useEffect on a client component

 ## WELCOME TO GratisSocial